btc-script-explorer/scantool/docs/rest-api/v1/block.md

                 }
         }

-In this example, only one of the input spend types was known in the original response.
+In this example, only one of the spend types was known in the original response.
 The rest must be retrieved separately.
 There are 8 separate transactions to get previous output data from.
 These requests can be sent in batches or individually.
 We will divide the 8 transactions into 2 groups.